 The best pitch I’ve seen on the show was from an 18-year-old girl who owns a skincare company called Simple Sugars.
-She was super poised (more so than many of the much older entrepreneurs who’ve been in the tank), she had a great story for her product (started the company when she was 11 to create an all-natural skincare product that was suited for someone who had eczema, like herself), she knew her business inside and out, answered the sharks’ questions and resolved doubts like a boss, and she clearly demonstrated how the sharks would make money investing with her.
+She was super poised (more so than many of the much older entrepreneurs who’ve been in the tank), she had a great story for her product (started the company when she was 11 to create an all-natural skin care product that was suited for someone who had eczema, like herself), she knew her business inside and out, answered the sharks’ questions and resolved doubts like a boss, and she clearly demonstrated how the sharks would make money investing with her.
 Her awesome pitch scored her a $100,000 deal with Mark Cuban.
 If you want to learn how to pitch like a pro, you’d do well to watch this young woman in action.

 2. Hustle is necessary, but not sufficient.
-A common refrain entrepreneurs on the show resort to when they’re about to get the nix from all five sharks is: “But I’m such a hard worker!
+Common refrain entrepreneurs on the show resort to when they’re about to get the nix from all five sharks is: “But I’m such a hard worker!
 I will toil night and day to make this business a success!”
 And every time, one of the sharks — usually Mark Cuban — will respond with something to the effect of: “You and everyone else on this show!”

 We’ve argued that the world belongs to those who hustle.
 And it does.
 If you’re lazy, you’re not going anywhere in life.
-But in business, hustle is a given.
+But in business, the hustle is a given.
 You have to work hard to be a success, but working hard doesn’t guarantee you’ll be successful.
 If your business sucks and your product is a complete lemon, it doesn’t matter how hard you work.
 You’re going to fail.